Ben Frost Shares A New Track

 Scope Neglect is a deliberate opposition in terms; a dualistic game of obfuscation and obliteration, a sonic universe stripped to its most elemental core where the mechanics are reconfigured, reengineered, old energies diverted and redirected, scope expanded, contracted, and dissolved.

-Frost’s diverse impact reverberates across film, television, and opera, earning acclaim for his score for Julia Leigh’s Palme d’Or-nominated ‘Sleeping Beauty’ and scores for TV series such as ‘1899’ – including a collaboration with Eliot Sumner (AKA Vaal) – ‘Raised By Wolves,’ ‘Fortitude,’ and the cult series ‘Dark.’
-His opera creations, including ‘The Wasp Factory’ for London’s Royal Opera House have cemented his position in the world of contemporary music and live arts.
+Frost’s diverse impact reverberates across film, television, and opera, earning acclaim for his score for Julia Leigh’s Palme d’Or-nominated ‘Sleeping Beauty’ and scores for TV series such as ‘1899’, ‘Raised By Wolves,’ ‘Fortitude,’ and the cult series ‘Dark.’
+His opera creations, including The Wasp Factory for London’s Royal Opera House and The Murder of Halit Yozgat at the Hannover Staatsoper, have cemented his position in the world of contemporary music and live arts.

 Recent exhibitions for ‘Broken Spectre,’ his latest collaboration with Richard Mosse, have run at London’s 180 Studios, Melbourne’s National Gallery of Victoria, SFMOMA, Photo Elysée, The Momentary Museum in Bentonville, Arkansas in 2023, and New York’s Jack Shainman Gallery.
 Two solo installation works ‘A Predatory Chord’ and ‘Among The Petals’ have been staged in the past two years.